FREE EVENT – bookings are essential

 Image: Child reading a letter to the fallen tree pile at One Tree Hill, 2022.

-With a twenty-five-year history of art and social justice practice in Australia and Canada, Marnie Badham’s research sits at the intersection of socially engaged arts practice, community-based research methodologies and the politics of cultural measurement.
-Marnie is currently focused on a series of creative cartographies registering emotion in public space; expanded curation projects on the aesthetics and politics of food; and a new book project The Social Life of Artist Residencies: connecting with people and place not your own.
-Marnie is a Senior Research Fellow at the School of Art at RMIT University in Naarm/Melbourne.
+With a twenty-five-year history of art and social justice practice in Australia and Canada, Marnie’s research sits at the intersection of socially engaged art, community-based methodologies, and the politics of cultural measurement.
+Marnie is currently focused on a series of creative cartographies registering emotion in public space and expanded curation projects on the aesthetics and politics of food.
+Marnie is a Senior Lecturer at the School of Art at RMIT University in Naarm/Melbourne.

 Now in their fourth collaboration as ‘Pedestrian Poetics for Public Space’, Tammy Wong Hulbert and Marnie Badham’s art-research practice explores every day emotional responses to rapid change and crises in natural and built environments.
 Together through visual art, performance, and social practice – they are interested in hosting dialogue about affective relationships to and collective memories of place.